 When EPA’s cleanup remedy leaves some waste in place or the remedy will take longer than five years to complete, the Superfund law requires an evaluation of the protectiveness of remedial systems every five years.
 The purpose of the five-year review is to evaluate how the constructed remedy is operating and to measure the progress towards achieving the Site’s cleanup objectives.
 Because there are still traces of groundwater contamination, five-year reviews will continue until the contaminant levels have met remedial goals and the groundwater has been restored to a level that supports its designated beneficial uses.

-The First Five-Year Review Report, completed in September 2009, found that the remedies implemented at the Valley Wood Preserving site pursuant to the Record of Decision and Amendments are protective of human health and the environment.
-For details, please refer to the First Five-Year Review Report below in the Documents and Reports section.
+The Second Five-Year Review Report, completed in August 2014, found that the remedies implemented at the Valley Wood Preserving site pursuant to the Record of Decision and Amendments are protective of human health and the environment.
+For details, please refer to the Second Five-Year Review Report below in the Documents and Reports section.
 EPA will continue to monitor the Site and conduct additional Five-Year reviews.

 Potentially Responsible Parties